santi1110/bd-dynamodb-query-reinvite/README.md

 1. Implement `getEventAnnouncements()` in `EventAnnouncementDao` to return all event announcements for the given `eventId`.
-1. Add a unit test to `EventAnnouncementDaoTest` for the case where the event ID provided has announcements, i.e. the happy case where DynamoDB returns a list of results.
-   Some notes on writing unit tests for `query` calls:
-   * You will need to mock the `query` call to `DynamoDBMapper` to return a list of accepted invites.
-The `query` method returns a `PaginatedQueryList`.
-These are pretty tough to create - go ahead and open the class and take a look at the constructor!
-Instead, let's mock it!
-Have your `thenReturn` method return a mocked `PaginatedQueryList`.
-   * We can inspect the `DynamoDBQueryExpression` passed into `query` using a mocking tool called `ArgumentCaptor`.
-You do not need to use `ArgumentCaptor`s for this phase, but we encourage you to take a look at Extension 1 of this activity, which walks through adding an `ArgumentCaptor` to this test.
 1. Implement `GetEventAnnouncementsActivity`'s `handleRequest()` method.
 Ensure the tests in `GetEventAnnouncementsActivityTest` are passing.
 1. Verify end-to-end using the integration test by running `Phase1Test`